-Monitoring Policy Target: Produce SPG on General Renewable Energy
+27 Monitoring Policy Target: Produce SPG on General Renewable Energy

-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 Marc ch 20 16 2016 - 31 Mar ch 2 017 Production of SPG.
-SPG not produced within 9 months of adopting Plan.
+Indicator Annual / / Interim Assessment trigger Performance 1 April Performance 1 Ap

-Following an analysis of the types of applications received for renewable energy installations, it is considered that the SPG should focus on wind and solar energy developments instead of on general renewable energy.
+Monitoring Ta arget 2015 - 31 Marc ch 2016 2016 - 31 March 2017

+Production of SPG.
+SPG not produced within 9

+months of adopting Plan.

+Analysis:

-The SPG should have been prepared within 9 months of the adoption of the Plan, however during its preparation, it was considered that the Landscape Capacity and Sensitivity Study, which is nearing completion, should feed into the SPG.
-The SPG is currently being prepared and subject to the completion of the Study by the consultants, should be available for consultation later this year.
+solar energy developments inst The SPG should have been prep Landscape Capacity and Sensiti ead of on gene pared within 9 n vity Study, whic ral renewable months of the ch is nearing co r renewable energy installations, energy. adoption of the Plan, however du ompletion, should feed into the SI vailable for consultation later this ring its preparat PG.
+The SPG is cu ion, it was c considered that the

+Conclusion:

 It is anticipated that the draft SPG will be published for consultation within AMR3.

+Future steps to be taken (if nee cessary):

 None required at this stage.